-4.3.7 Dividends
+4.2.7 Dividends

-The Directors of Beacon Lighting have declared an annual fully franked dividend of 9.3 cents per share for FY2022, compared to 8.8 cents per share for FY2021.
-For H1 FY2022, the Directors declared a fully franked dividend of 4.3 cents per share and for H2 FY2022, the Directors declared a fully franked dividend of 5.0 cents per share.
+The Directors of Beacon Lighting have declared an annual fully franked dividend of 8.3 cents per share for FY2023, compared to 9.3 cents per share for FY2022.
+For H2 FY2023, the Directors have declared a fully franked dividend of 4.0 cents per share compared to 5.0 cents per share last year.
+Beacon Lighting continues to offer a dividend reinvestment plan for our shareholders.
 In the future, it is expected that Beacon Lighting will continue to have an annual Net Profit After Tax dividend payout ratio between 50% and 60%.

-4.3.8 Financial Position
+4.2.8 Financial Position